hiteshmeta85/daily-blog-web/README.md

 Blog App front-end using ReactJs and Bootstrap.

-1. Clone the repo and cd your-daily-blog-web
+1. Clone the repo and cd daily-blog-web
 2. Install all the packages using npm i
 3. Setup .env file
 4. Make sure the backend server is running